top of page

 Frequently Asked Questions

-Is a team of mobile notaries more expensive?
+Is a team-based notary service more expensive?

 Can I request a specific notary?

-Do team-based services handle urgent notarizations?
+Do teams handle urgent notarizations?

 Comments